Ants on Yoghurt in the Noma Food Lab, Photo by Carl Reinholdtzon Belfrage

 Noma is the Michelin two-star that has zoomed to the top of many international lists as the world’s best restaurant.
 Chef-owner Rene Redzepi has created in Copenhagen a new Nordic cuisine, yes…but he has also been honing a style you might call “primitivist modern.”

-I was in Champagne last week, where I was having a chat with a/ writer from Sweden, Carl Reinholdtzon Belfrage.
+I was in Champagne last week, where I was having a chat with a food/wine writer from Sweden, Carl Reinholdtzon Belfrage.
 Carl told me that on June 13, while observing a recipe development session at Noma’s “research centre” in Copenhagen, Lars Williams, the head of research and development, took Carl on a little drive to the woods–where they gathered live ants.
 Back at the restaurant, Carl says, Rene joined the group as the live ants were sprinkled on a bowl with yoghurt in it.

 Redzepi’s intention is to put this crawly creation on the menu soon.